Defence Re-Election

 The accused has the right to re-elect only once, after which they have no further discretion of election.[3]

-The procedure on re-election can be waived.[4]
+The procedure for re-election can be waived.[4]

 Initial Election Final Election Timing of Notice Enabling Sections Crown Consent Notice To